n8rzz/jekyllsandbox/_posts/2014-08-17-grunt-with-jekyll.markdown

 - `grunt build`
 Same as `grunt watch` for now.
 Will be extending this one in the future.

+- `grunt deploy`
+Still working on this one.
+Eventually will get everything ready to deploy to production and mabe even push to production server.
+Currently a work in progress, though.

 {% highlight javascript %}
 'use strict';